aiman-aisa/Aiman_Portfolio/README.md

-# Hi there, I'm Aiman!
+# Hi there, I'm Aiman and this is My Portfolio!

 - An introduction of yourself
 - Skills like Data Analysis, SQL, Python, Tableau, Web Development, etc